-The Haworthia Cymbiformis is a unique variety of succulents with an eye-catching leaf style.
+The Haworthia Cymbiformis of the Asphodelaceae family is a unique variety of succulents with an eye-catching leaf style.
 Their seeds can be interesting to grow for many succulent collectors who wish to propagate Haworthia Cymbiformis plants from scratch.

 This is why many gardeners grow Haworthia Cymbiformis; the ease of propagation is enough reason to add them to your garden.
 Learn how to do it properly with our guide.